 The Outdoor Education Staff have been impressed with the Year 10 cohort and this has been re-enforced by the many visitors, including the Principal, Head of Senior School, Heads of House and School House leaders who have visited the Westventure campus.

 We will be conducting a number of expeditions over Term 1.

-20 Duke of Edinburgh students can visit Innes National Park on the Yorke Peninsula for a four day bushwalk, intermixed with a bit of snorkelling and beachcombing activities.
+20 Duke of Edinburgh's International Award Program students can visit Innes National Park on the Yorke Peninsula for a four-day bushwalk, intermixed with a bit of snorkelling and beachcombing activities.
 A consent form can be downloaded below.

 Head of Outdoor Education